Updated on March 1, 2025

 How Trauma Changes the Brain

-Trauma isn’t just an emotional experience; it physically alters the brain.
+Trauma isn’t just an emotional experience—it physically changes the brain.
 Three key areas are affected:

-- Amygdala – The brain’s alarm system, which processes fear and emotional responses.
-After trauma, it becomes overactive, leading to heightened anxiety and emotional reactivity.
+- Amygdala – The brain’s alarm system, responsible for processing fear and emotional responses.
+After trauma, it becomes overactive, making you more sensitive to stress and prone to anxiety and emotional reactivity.

-- Hippocampus – The part of the brain that regulates memory and helps distinguish between past and present.
-Trauma can disrupt it, making painful memories feel as if they’re happening in the present moment.
+- Hippocampus – The part of the brain that regulates memory and helps differentiate between past and present.
+Trauma can shrink this area, leading to memory difficulties and making past events feel like they’re happening all over again.

-- Prefrontal Cortex – The rational part of the brain responsible for decision-making and emotional regulation.
-Trauma can weaken its function, making it harder to think clearly or manage emotions effectively.
+- Prefrontal Cortex – This part of the brain helps with decision-making, emotional regulation, and logical thinking.
+Trauma can weaken its function, making it harder to think, stay motivated, or manage emotions effectively.

-These changes don’t mean you’re permanently stuck.
-The brain is adaptable, and with the right tools, it can heal.
+The good news is that the brain is adaptable.
+This means that, with the right tools, it can heal.

 Recognizing Trauma-Related Depression

-Trauma and depression don’t look the same for everyone, but there are common signs that indicate they may be connected:
+Trauma and depression don’t look the same for everyone, but here are some common signs that they may be connected:

-- Emotional numbness or feeling detached from life
+- Feeling emotionally numb or detached from life

 - Loss of interest in activities you once enjoyed